 Many sex-offense acts have no witnesses, so prosecutorial decisions are made on the strength of other evidence and on the credibility of the parties.
 Because of the nature of the crime, false accusations can occur and it can be difficult to defend against such charges.
 If you or a loved one has been arrested or charged with a sex offense, the most important call you can make will be to Criminal Defense Lawyer William Butler, so he or she can begin investigating your case and defending your rights as soon as possible.
 Conviction of a sex offense can bring severe penalties and change your life forever.
 An aggressive and experienced criminal defense attorney will help craft a vigorous defense considering the law and facts of your case and may be able to get your charges reduced or dismissed.

 The prosecutor must prove, beyond a reasonable doubt, that the defendant committed a sex offense.
-The available defenses vary greatly from crime to crime, but may include consent, insufficient evidence, innocence, and other defenses.
+The available defenses vary greatly from crime to crime but may include consent, insufficient evidence, innocence and other defenses.
 Your state of mind and intention, the surrounding circumstances, and other factors may affect the degree of any criminal responsibility you may be found to have.
 Criminal Defense Attorney William M. Butler Jr., can ensure that the prosecutor has not ignored evidence that is in your favor.
 William Butler will gather evidence to support your defenses, possibly including a psychological evaluation, evidence showing the victim has a motive not to tell the truth or a history of not telling the truth, evidence of the victim’s mental state or tendency to fantasize or to form false memories, supporting medical evidence and opinions and other evidence showing that you are innocent or committed only a lesser included offense.
-Therefore, you must call William M. Butler, Jr., at 502-582-2020 to begin the defensive investigation as soon as possible, or you may contact him via email to schedule your initial confidential consultation.
+Therefore, you must call William M. Butler, Jr., at 502-582-2020 to begin the defensive investigation as soon as possible, or you may contact him via email or text to schedule your initial confidential consultation.

 Secure Legal Counsel

-The legal consequences, as well as the natural social ramifications, of a sex-offense conviction, can be severe and can last your entire life.
+The legal consequences, as well as the natural social ramifications of a sex-offense conviction, can be severe and can last your entire life.
 Punishments and other negative consequences may include sex-offender registration and Internet posting; stigma and ostracism; supervised probation or parole; incarceration, including the possibility of life in prison; high costs and fees; loss of voting rights; civil institutional commitment; community supervision, electronic monitoring or home confinement; restriction on military service; limits on the right to own firearms; negative impact on employment; loss of parental and adoption rights; restitution; polygraphs; psychological or substance-abuse counseling or treatment; medical or genetic testing; placement in a community residence for sex offenders; and in some situations even the death penalty.

 Given these possibilities, if you are facing sexual-offense charges, you need the aggressive defense that Criminal Defense Attorney William Butler will provide.
-Be proactive, for immediate assistance call him at 502-582-2020, or you may contact him via email to schedule your initial confidential consultation.
+Be proactive, for immediate assistance call him at 502-582-2020, or you may contact him via email or text to schedule your initial confidential consultation.
 William Butler has successfully defended thousands of clients, for over 35 years, and has compiled an impressive record of positive results, he can help you too.
 Please see his Case Results and Testimonials.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.